 For medical questions, we encourage you to review our information with your doctor.

-Leukemia cells spread widely throughout the bone marrow and other organs, so surgery cannot be used to cure this type of cancer.
-Surgery rarely has any role even in diagnosing chronic myeloid leukemia (CML), since a blood test or bone marrow aspirate and biopsy are usually all that's needed.
+Leukemia cells spread widely throughout the bone marrow and other organs, so surgery can’t be used to cure this type of cancer.
+Surgery rarely has any role even in diagnosing chronic myeloid leukemia (CML), since a blood test or bone marrow aspiration and biopsy are usually all that's needed.

-Most people have no problem living without a spleen, but the risk for certain bacterial infections is increased.
-This is why doctors often recommend certain vaccines be given before the spleen is removed.
+Most people have no problem living without a spleen.
+But without a spleen, you are at higher risk for certain bacterial infections.
+This is why doctors often recommend certain vaccines before the spleen is removed.

 For more general information about surgery as a treatment for cancer, see Cancer Surgery.